Darren-Tham/Sorting-Visualizer/README.md

 # Sorting Visualizer
 ## Introduction
 This program illustrates different sorting algorithms.
-This was also forme to experience with React.js.
+This was also for me to experience with React.js.
 <p align="center">
   <img src="https://cdn.discordapp.com/attachments/704606226553634932/997335895575367730/Screen_Shot_2022-07-14_at_10.54.23_PM.png">
 </p>